php/policies/feature-proposals.rst

 for sufficient discussion of the related changes.
 During the cooldown period, no vote may be called.
 Editorial changes do not trigger a cooldown period.

--  The cooldown after a Major change announcement is 2 weeks (336 hours).
+-  The cooldown after a Major change announcement is 14 days.
--  The cooldown after a Minor announcement is 1 week (168 hours).
+-  The cooldown after a Minor announcement is 7 days.

 By implication, it means the minimum discussion period for any RFC is 2 weeks, assuming no changes are made after the initial proposal.